They say life's a balancing act. Walk the high beam like a pro.

 As an added bonus: The last thoughts you have as you drift into slumber won't be fixating on an upcoming meeting.
 Maybe instead, they will be about a recipe you want to try for dinner next week or a long-awaited night out.
 That sounds much better.

-What would you do if you had a whole day to yourself with no demands on your time?
+What would you do if you had a whole day to yourself with no demands or pressure?
 Would you binge-watch every episode of your favorite show?
 Curl up with a novel?
-While most people don't have the luxury of a whole day dedicated to relaxation, constantly putting off that downtime and putting everyone's needs before your own will wear you down and make it even more difficult to meet all those demands.
+While most people don't have the luxury of a whole day dedicated to relaxation, constantly putting off that downtime and putting everyone's needs before your own will wear you down and make it even more difficult to meet all those other demands.

 Whether it's 30 minutes to curl up with your favorite magazine after the kids are in bed or an hour-long run before work, pick a time to do something just for you.
-Even just a few minutes of "me time" a day will help to recharge your batteries.
+Even just a few minutes of "me time" a day will help to recharge your batteries and be better for your mental health.

 Don't assume your family and manager are aware of your concerns.
 If you need to adjust your schedule to find a better work-life balance, then voice those needs.
 If that means asking your boss for permission to leave a few minutes early once a week so you can hit that yoga class on the way home, do it.